-Answer: We do.
+Answer: We/I will.

-3. Do you accept the authority of the Old and New Testaments?
+4. Do you accept the authority of the Old and New Testaments?

-Answer: We do.
+Answer: We/I do.

-4. Out of them, will you diligently teach this child the commandments and promises of the most high God, raising him in the discipline and instruction of the Lord?
+5. Out of them, will you diligently teach this child the commandments and promises of the Most High God, raising him/her in the discipline and instruction of the Lord?

-Answer: We will.
+Answer: We/I will.

 The congregation will now stand.
-Let us acknowledge our duty to strengthen this family with prayers and encouragement, thus aiding both parents and child to fulfill all that here has been promised.
+Let us acknowledge our duty to strengthen this family with prayers and encouragement, thus aiding both parents and child to fulfill all that has here been promised.